Stianhn/itera-feedback/README.md

 ## Installation

-It is assumed that the developer already has `npm` installed on their system.
+It is assumed that the developer already has `npm` and `grunt-cli` installed on their system.

 ```
 $ npm install